vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 ```

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:a1796562dd
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:84d3c0d1c2
 ## Select the proper SELECT

 (Test for style and syntax)

-Q: Which of the following is the proper way to select the column_name column from the table_name table?
+Q: Which of the following is the proper way to select all distinct values of column_name from the table_name table?
+A:
+SELECT DISTINCT column_name
-A: SELECT column_name FROM table_name;
+FROM table_name;

 *** =instructions